fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 {{< /highlight >}}

 ## Context Managers
 The last tip is to use a context manager to ensure that a resource is properly closed.
 Let's consider a simple example of writing to a text file.

-In this case, the simple code will run just fine, however, if more complex logic is involved and an exception is raised during the write, the file won't be closed.
-Another common scenario is simply to forget to close the file.
+The simple code will run just fine, but if more complex logic is involved and an exception is raised during the <code>file.write</code>, the file won't be closed.
+It is also easy to forget to close the file.

 Using a context manager ensures the file will always be closed, regardless of any exception.

 {{< file "python" "context_managers.py" >}}
 {{< highlight "python" >}}